namphan2599/unravel123/README.md

-## What's the object-oriented way to become wealthy?</br>- Inheritance.
+## Two SQL tables sit at the bar.
+A query approaches and asks "Can I join you?"